MikAoJk/spring-boot-crud-rest-api/README.md

 # spring-boot-crud-rest-api

 ### Prerequisites
-Make sure you have the rust installed using this command:
+Make sure you have the java installed using this command:

 #### Java
 Make sure you have java installed using this command: